Payal Bhardwaj*, Jeba Kumar and Raj Kumar Yadav Pages 237 - 246 ( 10 )

 Objective: The current article focuses on how to include patients in clinical trial designs, the benefits, challenges, and solutions.
 This means patients who were merely the participants until now, they will be the drivers of trials now, and hence the clinical trials will be more efficient and productive.

-Conclusion: Overall, the pharma domain is at the verge of putting the patient in the spotlight, and achieve a near-real democracy, where clinical research is the by the patient, for the patient and of the patient.
+Conclusion: Overall, the pharma domain is at the verge of putting the patient in the spotlight, to achieve a near-real democracy, where the clinical research is the by the patient, for the patient, and, of the patient.

-Clinical trial designs, improved retention and successful trials, patient centricity, patient experiences and expectations
+Clinical trial designs, improved retention and successful trials, patient centricity, patient experiences and expectations, retention rate, FDA and EMA.